niloatgoshare/github-actions-demo/README.md

 # Overview
-This is an example of where [act](https://github.com/nektos/act) seems to fail with [setup-miniconda](https://github.com/marketplace/actions/setup-miniconda#example-6-mamba) with mamba.
+This is an example where [act](https://github.com/nektos/act) seems to fail with [setup-miniconda](https://github.com/marketplace/actions/setup-miniconda#example-6-mamba) and mamba.